 Professor Martin Gruebele is the Head of the Department of Chemistry.
 The Head provides leadership for the academic mission of the Department as well as works closely with two Associate Heads and departmental staff.

 Associate Head of Budget and Operations

 Professor Scott Silverman is the Associate Head of Budget and Operations.
 He chairs the Department's Budget and Operations Committee.
 He coordinates development and implementation of department policies on financial topics, space, teaching, and teaching assistants.
 He manages allocation of space within the department.
-He coordinates with the School of Chemical Sciences Business Office regarding all grants, procurements, and human resources topics.
+He coordinates with the Assistant Director of Finance and Administration regarding all grants, procurements, and human resources topics.
 He is an ex officio member of the Admissions Committee, working with the Admissions Committee Chair to finalize all documents and procedures associated with graduate admissions.

 Associate Head of Major Projects